 How Meditation Is Amazing For Your Mental Health!
 Part 2 Of A Series On The Benefits of Meditation

-There is more evidence becoming evidence on a regular basis that meditation and mental health relief can go hand in hand.
-The easing of these issues are not the only benefits of daily meditation practice.
+There is more evidence being uncovered regularly that meditation and mental health relief can go hand in hand.
+The easing of these issues is not the only benefit of daily meditation practice.
 It is quite evident that there are physical benefits of meditation as well as the spiritual benefits of meditation which have been known for centuries in many cultures.

 Meditation Definition as per Wikipedia – “Meditation is a practice where an individual uses a technique – such as Mindfulness or focusing their mind on a particular object, thought or activity – to train attention and awareness, and achieve a mentally clear and emotionally calm and stable state”

 Meditation affords improved Mental health and wellbeing.
 This is now a scientifically proven fact.
 There have been many thousands of scientific studies and clinical trials on meditation.
 Meditation studies Harvard has carried out have endorsed the same resulting concept.
 Meta-analyses of these studies have built a consensus on how meditation helps improve cognition.

 The WHO, the World Health Organization, says “Stress is the health epidemic of the 21st century.”
 It costs US businesses $300 billion per year; it likely costs Canadian Businesses ~ $30 billion.

 The Psychological Benefits Of Meditation In Society